 Using a high resolution has the benefit of a sharper display which is more relaxed for your eyes.
 The downside of this is that your font might become really small and hard to read which is anything but relaxed for your eyes.

 There are several ways to enlarge the font in the Reading Pane in Outlook;

 You can use CTRL+Mouse Scroll in the Reading Pane to zoom in and out per message.
 Depending on your mouse/scroll sensitivity you might need to scroll quite a bit before the font size will change.

-In Outlook 2010 and Outlook 2013, you can also zoom via the zoom slider in the bottom right corner.
+You can also zoom via the zoom slider in the bottom right corner.

 Note: The zooming factor set via this slider or by scrolling is not persistent.
 To set a default zooming level, you can use VBA to set this setting.
 Important: Using this feature is not supported by Office 365 support team.